‘Many think they have a kind heart who only have weak nerves.’

 That’s what it’s like when we are being assertive.
-A person might try to ‘throw us overboard’ with objections and arguments, or with bullying, but we don’t focus on what that other person is doing.
-Instead, we focus on holding tightly onto what needs to happen from now on.
+A person might try to ‘throw us overboard’ with objections and arguments, or with bullying, but instead of focusing on what they are doing, we focus on holding tightly onto what needs to happen from now on.
 That’s the mast we cling to.
 That’s what being assertive is about: focusing on what needs to happen from now on.
 That’s when problems get solved.
 That’s when we build ourselves a competent, confident person.

-Problems get solved,with less stress, and in a civilised manner.
+Problems get solved, and with less stress, in a civilised manner.

-We gain confidencebecause we get good at handling situations.
+We gain confidence because we get good at handling situations.
 We can express ourselves when the need arises, and each time we stick up for ourselves we feel a little more powerful, a little more resilient.
-As a result, anxiety evaporates.
+Day-to-day anxiety evaporates.

 ‘Our unexpressed ideas, opinions, and contributions don’t just go away.
 They are likely to fester and eat away at our worthiness.’